LeslieSaliba/full-stack-bootcamp/JavaScript Challenges/Challenge 5/README.md

 ### Event Delegation

-Target the `div` with id `original`, and implement a single event listener on the container that listens for clicks on any button, and logs the text content of the clicked button.
+Target the `div` with id `container`, and implement a single event listener on the container that listens for clicks on any button, and logs the text content of the clicked button.

 ### Form Data Extraction